Good Samaritan Regional Medical Center (Oregon)

 Good Samaritan Regional Medical Center is a 188-bed teaching hospital located in Corvallis, Oregon, United States.
 Founded in 1913, it is the only hospital in the city.
 The hospital operates a level II trauma center, and serves the Linn, Benton, and Lincoln County area.
-It is one of only 6 level II trauma centers in the State of Oregon.
+It is one of only five level II trauma centers in the state of Oregon.
 The hospital operates a number of residency training and fellowship programs for newly graduated physicians, psychologists, and pharmacists.
 It also has a partnership with Western University of Health Sciences College of Osteopathic Medicine of the Pacific, Northwest (COMP-NorthWest), the first Oregon medical school to open in more than 100 years.

 It was established as Corvallis General Hospital in 1913.
 The Episcopal Church in Western Oregon, enabled the hospital's reorganization as a not-for-profit facility in 1948.
-More than 2,669 employees and over 200 volunteers support its operations and the SHS mission of "building healthier communities together".
-During 2022, GSRMC served 7,926 inpatients, had 31,870 emergency department visits, performed 9,904 surgeries and delivered 950 babies.
-In addition, GSRMC performed 115,454 imaging procedures.

 The hospital serves as the hub for the operations of Samaritan Health Services.
 It is accredited by the Joint Commission on Accreditation of Healthcare Organizations.